SheepCommander/SheepVault/DRIVING LOG.md

 Overall count:
+# Monday, Jan 27
+I drove half an hour at night from the Music Center to Whole Foods and Best Buy, on the highway.
+It went well!
+I need to exaggerate my Stopping for the instructors and examiners.
 # Friday, Jan 18
 I drove for 70 minutes at night, at rush hour.
 It sucked.
 # Wednesday, Jan 8